Sumulong Highway

 The Sumulong Highway (formally known as Antipolo-Victoria Valley-Marikina Road) is a highway in the Philippines connecting Marikina in Metro Manila with Antipolo and Cainta in the province of Rizal.
 Constructed in 1960, it is named after Don Juan Sumulong, an Antipolo native who served as the country's senator and founder of the Democrata Party.

-Since 2014, when the Department of Public Works and Highways (DPWH) began implementing the new route numbering system, it has been a component of National Route 59 (N59) of the highway in the Philippine highway network, running from its intersection with Marcos Highway at Masinag Junction to Sen. L. Sumulong Memorial Circle, the road's endpoint at the city proper, both in Antipolo.

 The highway continues A. Bonifacio Avenue past J.P.
 Rizal Street at the city proper of Marikina.
 It then proceeds eastwards, eventually entering the province of Rizal at Cainta.
 It enters Antipolo, where it veers south to meet the Marcos Highway (Marikina-Infanta Highway) at the Masinag Junction.
 It then traverses the mountainous terrain until it meets its terminus at Senator Lorenzo Sumulong Memorial Circle, where it is continued by J.P.
 Rizal Street towards the city proper of Antipolo.
 It is sometimes referred to in media as the "killer highway" due to numerous accidents, especially between Sitio Maligaya and Mambugan Barangay Hall.
-The highway's segment between the provincial boundary of Rizal and Don Celso S. Tuason Avenue in Antipolo is also officially known as Marikina-Victoria Valley-Antipolo Road.
+The highway's segment in Antipolo, particularly between the Rizal provincial boundary and Masinag Junction, is also officially known as Marikina-Victoria Valley-Antipolo Road.
+This will also have an access to the Southeast Metro Manila Expressway.

+Since 2014, when the Department of Public Works and Highways (DPWH) began implementing the new route numbering system, it has been a component of National Route 59 (N59) of the highway in the Philippine highway network, running from its intersection with Marcos Highway at Masinag Junction to Sen. L. Sumulong Memorial Circle, the road's endpoint at the city proper, both in Antipolo.
+Meanwhile, its remaining section from Masinag Junction to its western terminus in Marikina is a component of National Route 601-1 (N601-1) since its upgrade in 2025.